Welcome Members and Visitors,

 Besides being business owners, as women, we possess gifts and talents that can empower each other as well as the young middle and high school entrepreneur.
 By coming together through networking, story sharing, and community–building, we can help lead and grow the women of DeKalb.

 With so many challenges, you may be asking yourself, “what can I do to help?”
-It just so happens that there are very simple things that you can do as we rebrand the Women Executive Leadership of DeKalb:
+It just so happens that there are very simple things that you can do as we rebrand Women Executive Leaders of DeKalb: